ChauhanSandeep/DevFindings/cm19ob23q000i08meai06ewuz.md

 4\. **Consumption Layer (Darwin)**: Finally, Darwin provides an easy-to-use interface for engineers to write SQL queries and analyze the data.

-**Wrapping Up**
+## **Wrapping Up**

 In summary, the world of data engineering shares many parallels with software engineering.
 Data pipelines automate the movement and transformation of data, and ETL is the most common workflow for processing large datasets.
-Understanding these concepts allows software engineers to design more data-driven applications, collaborate with data teams, and take on larger technical challenges in a data-driven world.
+Understanding these concepts allows software engineers to design more data-driven applications, collaborate with data teams and take on larger technical challenges in a data-driven world.